Altermagnets versus Antiferromagnets: Introduction

 The ordered structure in the antiferromagnetic state can be determined by minimizing the expansion of the Ginzburg-Landau free energy, which is invariant under all operations of the point symmetry group of the paramagnetic state, in powers of the order parameter given by linear combinations of the magnetic moments of the magnetic atoms ${\bf m}_i$ in the unit cell \cite{Dzyal1957,Kzial1957}.
 For example, in the case of two magnetic atoms in a unit cell, these combinations have the form ${\bf M}={\bf m}_1+{\bf m}_2$ and ${\bf L}={\bf m}_1-{\bf m}_2$.
 The ordering in the altermagnetic state does not have a similar visual representation.
 However, each antiferromagnetic crystal structure with a certain symmetry corresponds to an altermagnetic crystal structure with the same electron band symmetry.

-Here, we will trace the parallel between antiferromagnetic and altermagnetic states, using as an example the antiferromagnetic structures of MnF$_2$, CoF$_2$, FeF$_2$, and NiF$_2$, discussed by I.E.Dzyaloshinsky \cite{Kzial1957}.
-The crystal structures and electron energy dispersion of these states will be described, and then the corresponding Berry curvatures will be calculated.
+Here, we will trace the parallel between antiferromagnetic and altermagnetic states, using as an example the possible antiferromagnetic structures in tetragonal crystal structure with symmetry ${\bf D}_{4h}$ discussed by I.E.Dzyaloshinsky \cite{Kzial1957}.
+They are collinear antiferromagnet, weak ferromagnetic antiferromagnet and ferrimagnetic structure.
+The crystal structures and electron energy spectra of the altermagnetic states with corresponding symmetry will be described.
+The phenomenological approach allows one to determine the Berry curvature using simple single-band calculations for each specific symmetry, without cumbersome microscopic derivations within any specific model.
+It has been shown that non-zero Berry curvature exists only in weakly ferromagnetic antiferromagnets.

+It should be noted that there are no metals with structures under consideration.
+Thus, our goal is to develop the general approach that allows to juxtapose crystal symmetry of dielectric antiferromagnets and symmetry of electron band structure of metallic altermagnets.